terminusdb/terminusdb-docs/index/json-diff-and-patch.md

 {% endtab %}
 {% endtabs %}

-## JSON-DP operations
+## JSON Diff and Patch operations

-The available JSON-DP operations with some examples using `curl`.
+The available JSON Diff and Patch operations with some examples using `curl`.

 ### Copy Diff